open-energy-transition/MapYourGrid/docs/starter-kit.md

 1. Download the [Unfinished Power Transmission lines (Class 2) via Osmose](https://ohmygrid.org/map-it/) for your country.
 1. Drag and drop the downloaded geojson file into JSOM.
-1. Download the todo plugin for JSOM.
-Edit --> Preferences.
+1. Download the todo plugin for JSOM. `Edit → Preferences`.
 Search for todo, mark it and press OK.
-Press Windows --> todo list to show the Todo list window.
+Press `Windows → todo list` to show the Todo list window.
-1. Press STRG+A (CTRL + A or COMMAND + A)  to select all issues in the new layer.
+1. Press `CTRL + A`  to select all issues in the new layer.
 Press the Add in the todo plugin window (`Windows → Todo list`)
 1. Switch back to the OSM data layer.
 1. You can now systematically step through all the issues by pressing Mark.